Leonid10011/StreamCarApp/README.md

 # StreamCarApp

-This application is used on the Twitch channel "unbegrenztTv" for entertainment purposes.
+This application was created by me upon request and is currently used on the Twitch channel [unbegrenztTv](https://www.twitch.tv/unbegrenzttv) and [YouTube](https://www.youtube.com/@UnbegrenztTV91) for entertainment purposes.
 It features a Quiz Module that provides random questions, images, and videos, as well as a Data Management Module that allows users to add and delete questions, images, and videos.

 # Table Of Contents